 Basic semester grades are determined by the final exam (30%), two midterm exams (20% each), problem sets (20%), and article reports (10%).
 There will be no make-up midterm exam.
 If you miss one of the midterm exams, the other midterm exam will be counted as 40%.
-Your final grade will be curved.
-For instance, the top 30% of students will receive a grade of A range (A and A-), of B range for the next 45%, C for the next 20%, and D or F for the remaining 5%.
-The exact breakdown depends on the shape of the distribution.
+The tentative letter grade scales are below: